devops329/devops/instruction/awsEcs/awsEcs.md

 ## Verifying the container deployment

 Once you have launched the container it should only take a couple of seconds for it to be available for use.
 Navigate to the service and select the `Tasks` tab.
 Then select the currently running task and use the networking bindings to see the IP address that is being used.
 Navigate your browser to that location, and you should see the `jwt-pizza-service`.
+The video below shows the service running on port 3000.
+Your service will be running on port 80.

 ![ECS Container Launched](ecsContainerLaunched.gif)